-Principle 6: As a General Rule the Court Should Hear from the Parties Term-by-Term Rather Than Hearing From the Plaintiff on all Terms Followed by the Defendant on all Terms
+Principle 6: As a General Rule the Court Should Hear from the Parties Term-by-Term Rather Than Hearing From the Patentee on All Terms Followed by the Accused Infringer on All Terms

-Whether a court should consider the parties' claim-construction contentions on a term-byterm or party-by-party is a matter that should be left to the individual court's discretion to be determined on a case-by-case basis.
-But, as a "best practices" recommendation, it is often easier to understand claim construction issues when the hearing proceeds on a term-by-term basis, especially if there are several claim terms in dispute.7
+Whether a court should consider the parties' claim-construction contentions on a term-by-term or party-byparty is a matter that should be left to the individual court's discretion to be determined on a case-by-case basis.
+But, as a "best practices" recommendation, it is often easier to understand claim construction issues when the hearing proceeds on a term-by-term basis, especially if there are several claim terms in dispute.

 Some minor logistical difficulties in implementing a term-by-term approach may arise in instances where the court will permit parties to offer live witness testimony.
 Alternatively, the court could establish a mechanism whereby all expert and/or fact witness testimony is presented entirely by way of declarations and deposition testimony.
-For example, the court could require that any party who seeks to use expert testimony to support its claim-construction positions provide to its adversary a declaration from the expert setting forth that expert's testimony on claim construction.
-Under the case management order, the adversary would have an opportunity during discovery to depose the expert on the contents of the declaration.8 At the claim-construction hearing, the parties would be limited in their presentation to the declaration and deposition testimony.
-The case management order should also note that the deposition of the expert concerning its claim-construction declaration, would not preclude a later second deposition of the expert should that expert also offer opinions on infringement or validity.9
+For example, the court could require that any party who seeks to use expert testimony to support its claim construction positions provide to its adversary a declaration from the expert setting forth that expert's testimony on claim construction.
+Under the case management order, the adversary would have an opportunity during discovery to depose the expert on the contents of the declaration.
+At the claim construction hearing, the parties would be limited in their presentation to the declaration and deposition testimony.
+The case management order should also note that the deposition of the expert should that expert also offer opinions on infringement or validity.